ParallelMaths/parallel/pages/module-6-test-winter.md

 As can be seen, at the end of the second day there are 11 + 5 + 1 = 17 grey cubes.
 :::

+After you hit submit - stay in Zoom and wait for the tutor to call your name.
+This will confirm that we have received your submission.

+If you are in Year 7, you will also be sitting a short mental maths test.